cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpcheckperf.md

 - Stream test (`s`)
 - Network performance test in sequential (`n`), parallel (`N`), or full-matrix (`M`) mode.
 The optional `--duration` option specifies how long (in seconds) to run the network test.
 To use the parallel (`N`) mode, you must run the test on an even number of hosts.

-If you would rather use `netperf` ([https://github.com/HewlettPackard/netperf](https://github.com/HewlettPackard/netperf)) instead of the Greenplum network test, you can download it and install it into `$GPHOME/bin/lib` on all Greenplum hosts (coordinator and segments).
+If you would rather use `netperf` ([https://github.com/HewlettPackard/netperf](https://github.com/HewlettPackard/netperf)) instead of the Cloudberry network test, you can download it and install it into `$GPHOME/bin/lib` on all Cloudberry hosts (coordinator and segments).
 You would then specify the optional `--netperf` option to use the `netperf` binary instead of the default `gpnetbench*` utilities.

 **`-S file_size`**